spuithori/svelte-ionic-app/README.md

 Published as web app: https://ionicsvelte.firebaseapp.com

-Hint: try reactivity of the app by using various devices or the Chrome developer view: iOS, Android's material design and fullscreen desktop responsiveness guaranteed!
+Hint: try responsive design of the app and ionic UI magic by using various devices or the Chrome developer view: iOS, Android's material design and fullscreen desktop responsiveness guaranteed!

 If you want to run it locally: